On the Integral Part of A-Motivic Cohomology: Mixed -motives and their extension modules

 \subsection{Extension modules of mixed $A$-motives}

 As before, let $F$ be a field containing $\bF$ and consider an $\bF$-algebra morphism $\kappa:A\to F$.
 In this subsection, we are concerned with extension modules in the category $\cM\cM_F$.
-The next proposition shows that they are well-defined. \begin{Proposition} The category $\cM\cM_F$ together with the notion of exact sequences of Definition \ref{def:exact-sequence} is an exact subcategory of $\cM_F$. \end{Proposition}
+The next proposition shows that they are well-defined. \begin{Proposition} The category $\cM\cM_F$ together with the notion of exact sequences of Definition \ref{def:exact-sequence} is an exact category. \end{Proposition}